 The SCSD is committed to providing an environment supported by educators for improving school safety and increasing access to mental health supports for children and youth.
 The District will not tolerate violent and disruptive behavior which interferes with the orderly environment and the academic process of the school.
-Violations may lead to the removal of a student to an Opportunity School Placement or referral to mental health services.
+Violations may lead to the removal of a student to an Alternative Placement or referral to mental health services.
 A committee will be established to consider the consequences of such behavior.
 The purpose of the committee is to review all relevant data for making a determination of placement and services.
-Appropriate Opportunity School staff, school-level staff, and the parent/guardian will be included in the committee.
-The parent/guardian will be notified in writing but does not have to be present for placement decisions.
+The parent/guardian will be notified but does not have to be present for placement decisions.